 Ping probe type implements a fast ping prober, that can probe hundreds of targets in parallel.
 Probe results are reported as number of packets sent (total), received (success) and round-trip time (latency).
 It supports raw sockets (requires root access) as well as datagram sockets for ICMP (doesn't require root access).

 ICMP datagram sockets are not enabled by default on most Linux systems.
 You can

 sudo sysctl -w net.ipv4.ping_group_range="0 5000"

 HTTP probe is be used to send HTTP(s) requests to a target and verify that a response is received.
-Apart from core probe metrics (total, success and latency), HTTP probes also export a map of response code counts.
+Apart from the core probe metrics (total, success, and latency), HTTP probes also export a map of response code counts.
 Requests are marked as failed if there is a timeout.

 UDP probe sends a UDP packet to the configured targets.
 UDP probe (and all other probes that use ports) provides more coverage for the network elements on the data path as most packet forwarding elements use 5-tuple hashing and using a new source port for each probe ensures that we hit different network element each time.

 DNS probe type is implemented in a similar way as other probes except for that it sends DNS requests to the target.